e4nu/e4nuanalysiscode/README.md

 An event is defined with the [EventI class](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/physics/EventI.h).
 There's two specialitzations of this base class, one for MC events, [MCEvent](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/physics/MCEvent.h), and one for CLAS6 data events, [CLAS6Event](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/physics/CLAS6Event.h).

-The main difference between `CLAS6Event` and `MCEvent` members is that `MCEvent` has the information on true level GENIE variables, such as the type of interaction, or before FSI kinematics.
+The main difference between `CLAS6Event` and `MCEvent` members is that `MCEvent` has true level GENIE information, such as the type of interaction, or before FSI kinematics.
 These are not accessible for `CLAS6Event`s, hence the different specialitzation.

 The base class, `EventI`, contains all the relevant information for analysis:
 - Event ID